Current as of May 2018 | Download print version (in PDF)

 To acquire donee institution status, an NGO must first receive certification from the Philippine Council for NGO Certification (PCNC), an accrediting entity, on the basis of which the Bureau of Internal Revenue will issue the Certification of Registration as a Qualified Donee Institution (Executive Order 720, April 11, 2008).
 Under a prior executive order, several government agencies – including the Department of Science and Technology, the Department of Social Welfare and Development, and the Commission on Higher Education – were responsible for accrediting qualified donee institutions.
 The relevant agency depended on the focus area of the donee.

-These sworn statements embodied in SEC Forms – Sworn Statement on the Sources, Amount and Application of Funds and Program/Activity Planned, Ongoing, and Accomplished (SSSAA) and Certificate of Existence of Program/Activity (COEP) – are integral attachments to the Audited Financial Statements.
-See SEC Notice dated April 18, 2013 for guidelines on the submission of these documents.
+These sworn statements embodied in SEC Forms – Sworn Statement on the Sources, Amount and Application of Funds and Program/Activity Planned, Ongoing, and Accomplished (SS) and Certificate of Existence of Program/Activity (COEP) – are integral attachments to the Audited Financial Statements.
+See SEC Notice dated April 18, 2013 and SEC Memorandum Circular 16 Series of 2016, for guidelines on the submission of these documents.

 In addition, accredited NGOs are subject to detailed “utilization” rules requiring the expenditure of funds within a certain time period (Revenue Regulation No. 13-98 Sections 1(b) and (c)).

-Furthermore, Section 27(B) of the Tax Reform Act of 1997, as amended by RA 9337, imposes on proprietary educational institutions and hospitals, which are not-for-profit, a 10% tax on their taxable income (except passive sources of income) with the further limitation that, if the gross income from unrelated trade, business or other activity exceeds 50% of the total gross income derived by such educational institutions or hospitals from all sources, the tax applicable to for-profit entities shall be imposed on the entire taxable income.
+Furthermore, Section 27(B) of the Tax Reform Act of 1997, as amended by RA 10963 (July 2017), imposes on proprietary educational institutions and hospitals, which are not-for-profit, a 10 percent tax on their taxable income (except passive sources of income) with the further limitation that, if the gross income from unrelated trade, business, or other activity exceeds 50 percent of the total gross income derived by such educational institutions or hospitals from all sources, the tax applicable to for-profit entities shall be imposed on the entire taxable income.

-The Bureau of Internal Revenue (BIR, Philippine Taxing Authority) issued this Memorandum Order to formalize the requirement that all tax-exempt corporations falling under the enumeration of tax-exempt entities under Section 30 of the Tax Code are required to secure a formal BIR ruling/certification that confers upon them tax-exempt status.
+The Bureau of Internal Revenue issued this Memorandum Order to formalize the requirement that all tax-exempt corporations falling under the enumeration of tax-exempt entities under Section 30 of the Tax Code are required to secure a formal BIR ruling/certification that confers upon them tax-exempt status.
 The Memorandum Order contains a comprehensive listing of the documentary requirements as well as the procedure pertinent to the filing of said application.
+In September 2014, the BIR issued Memorandum Circular 34-2014, to clarify the tax implications of Revenue Memorandum Circular Nos.
+20-2013 and 28-2013.
+BIR Memorandum Order 44-2016 clarifies the applicability of the earlier circular to educational institutions.